 Tips to help avoid being gazundered:

-- Choosing a buyer without a property chain (e.g. a first time buyer)
+- Choosing a buyer without a property chain (e.g. a first time buyer or a cash buyer)

 - Keeping communication open and be responsive